d3finit/WebTools/README.md

 Current version.
 Currently has more organized file system.

+## v1.3

+Info model has been added.

 ## v1.4

 Current version.
-Info model has been added.
+System has improved file names.
+Small bug fixes also occoured.